peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).<i>This parameter can't be null, as π can never be represented exactly.</i>.
+ * <i>ctx</i>: The parameter <i>ctx</i>
+is not documented yet.

 <b>Return Value:</b>

 The constant π rounded to the given precision.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter <i>ctx</i>
- is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).

 ### Plus